Director, 2014-15: Richard M. Goedde (Economics), corporate finance, investments, management

-Faculty, 2013-14: Richard Hirsch (Economics), managerial accounting, personal finance; James Mader (Economics), financial accounting; Sian Muir (Economics), entrepreneurship, management strategy, marketing, arts management; John Ophaug (Economics), business law
+Faculty, 2014-15: Kenneth Creech (Economics), financial accounting, managerial accounting; Richard Hirsch (Economics), personal finance; Sian Muir (Economics), entrepreneurship, management strategy, marketing, arts management; John Ophaug (Economics), business law

 The study of management prepares students to meet the challenges of an ever-changing, global marketplace by providing an interdisciplinary approach to developing skills and knowledge in ethical decision making, effective communication, problem solving, teamwork, and leadership.
 Management studies connects theory and practice to prepare students for careers in domestic and international business, not-for-profit and governmental organizations, and entrepreneurial ventures.